Conan the Barbarian: Unproduced: Legend of Conan

 In 2012, producers Chris Morgan and Frederick Malmberg announced plans for a sequel to the 1982 Conan the Barbarian titled The Legend of Conan, with Arnold Schwarzenegger reprising his role as Conan.
 A year later, Deadline reported that Andrea Berloff would write the script.
 Years passed since the initial announcement as Schwarzenegger worked on other films, but as late as 2016, Schwarzenegger affirmed his enthusiasm for making the film, saying, "Interest is high ... but we are not rushing."
 The script was finished, and Schwarzenegger and Morgan were meeting with possible directors.
 In April 2017, producer Chris Morgan stated that Universal had dropped the project, although there was a possibility of a TV show.
 The story of the film was supposed to be set 30 years after the first, with some inspiration from Clint Eastwood's Unforgiven.

 She Is Conann

 In 2023, French film director Bertrand Mandico released She Is Conann, a gender-flipped version of Conan the Barbarian which stars five different actresses playing a female Conann at different stages in her life.

-Live Action Stage Show
+King Conan

+In 2026 it was announced Schwarzenneger would return playing an aged Conan in King Conan.
+The movie had Christopher Maquarie as writer and director, and filming was announced as to begin in late 2026.
+In this story Conan has been king for 40 years, but is forced off his throne and has to win back his kingdom.

+Live action stage show

-A play loosely based on the "Conan the Barbarian" movie from 1982 was a attraction at Universal Studios California.
-The attraction ran for 10 years from 1983-1993 and the play's full title was "The Adventures of Conan: A Sword and Sorcery Spectacular".
+A play loosely based on the "Conan the Barbarian" movie from 1982 was an attraction at Universal Studios California.
+The attraction ran for 10 years from 1983 to 1993 and the play's full title was "The Adventures of Conan: A Sword and Sorcery Spectacular".
 The live shows featured Richard Brose portraying Conan and Robyn Blythe portraying Red Sonja.

 Television

-There have been three television series related to Conan:
+There have been four television series related to Conan: